National coverage: 15,243,669 buildings, 7.6 million km2

 Understand the built environment on a national scale.

-Geoscape will capture the whole of Australia and every building with a roof area greater than 9m2 in urban areas and 25m2 in rural areas.
-That’s 20 million buildings across 7.6 million km2.
+Geoscape captures all of Australia including every building with a roof area greater than 9m2.
+That’s 15,243,669 buildings across 7.6 million km2.

-Geoscape includes linkages to other important geospatial reference datasets including geocoded address, property data and administrative boundaries, helping you to hit the ground running.
+With useful links to other important geospatial datasets including geocoded address, property data and administrative boundaries, Geoscape is the complete package.

-Geoscape provides a digital representation of each building, comprising a two-dimensional roof outline, and for urban areas*, 3D attributes such as eave height and maximum roof height.
-Additional building features such as zoning, solar panels, adjacent swimming pools and roof materials, and linkages with address, cadastre and other geospatial foundations enable rich analytical insights.
+Geoscape gives a digital representation of every building.
+It’s a two-dimensional roof outline, and for urban areas*, 3D attributes such as eave height and maximum roof height are included.
+Other features such as zoning, solar panels, adjacent swimming pools and roof materials, and linkages with address, cadastre and other geospatial foundations enable rich analytical insights.

 *Urban areas are defined as areas with a population greater than 200 or with significant industrial/commercial activity.

-Geoscape contains a pixel representation of areas identified from source imagery as tree coverage, including a tree height value for each 2m x 2m cell.
-Building data also includes maximum height values for all trees that intersect with the building.
+Geoscape contains a pixel representation of tree coverage, including a tree height value for each 2m x 2m cell.
+Building data also includes the maximum height for all trees that intersect with the building.